About the Journal

 Journal of Modern Materials utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

 All of our published content is freely available under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license and is preserved in the PKP Private LOCKSS Network (PLN).

 Article Processing Charge (APC)

 All articles published in the “Journal of Modern Materials” are fully open access and freely available online, immediately upon publication.
 This journal offers two publishing model based on reviewing time and author(s) interest as per detail given below-

 Normal Publication (Free): In this publishing model author(s) do not need to pay any kind of fee and accepted article will be published free of charge.
-In normal publication model, first round review report will be available within 6 weeks of submission date.
+In normal publication model, the first-round review report will be available within 6-10 weeks of the submission date.
 There is no submission or any other kind of fee for the article submitted to this journal.
-All submitted articles will be processed under Normal publication if the author(s) would not send an email request or indicate their interest in Rapid Publication through comment section during submission.
+All submitted articles will be processed under Normal publication if the author(s) would not send an email request or indicate their interest in Rapid Publication through the comment section during submission.